secretGeek/today-i-learned-staging/excel/LAMBDA_and_LET_in_Excel.md

 	  volume, height * width * length,
 	  volume
 	)

+which in pseudo-code could be written like this:

+	LET
+	  height = 5
+	  width = 4,
+	  length = 3,
+	  volume =  height * width * length
+	RETURN the answer:
+	  volume

+That's kind of cool... but intermingling our variables and our values is pretty messy.

-But rather than having our variables intermingled with our formula, we can combine LET with LAMBDA to make a more elegant function, like this:
+To avoid that intermingling, we can combine LET with LAMBDA to make a function, like this:

 	=LAMBDA(height, width, length,